SINP Latest Draw 2023 | View Cutoff Score & ITA’s Issued

 If you are residing outside of Canada, you have the option to apply directly through SINP in both the Occupations In-Demand and Express Entry categories.
 Furthermore, individuals interested in applying for SINP latest draw without entering the Express Entry pool can choose the Occupations In-Demand category.

-It’s essential to emphasize that there exists a list of NOC codes that do not qualify for SINP.
+It is important to note that there exists a list of NOC codes that do not qualify for SINP.
 Therefore, it’s crucial for candidates to verify their eligibility before initiating their application.

 How to Calculate My Score for SINP?

-For those interested in assessing their eligibility, you can find a points calculator available on the SINP official website.
-If your score exceeds 60 and your occupation is eligible for SINP, you can create your Expression of Interest with Saskatchewan online through SINP’s website.
+For those interested in assessing their eligibility, you can find a points calculator available on the SINP official website or use our free SINP Eligibility Checker to calculate your score and eligibility.
+If your score exceeds 60 and your occupation is eligible for SINP, you can create your Expression of Interest.

 The Saskatchewan PNP has conducted a series of draws to invite candidates to apply for provincial nomination.
 These draws have played a crucial role in welcoming skilled immigrants to the province.
 Here are the specific details of the SINP latest draw and previous draws held: